-Europe lacks organs, tissues and cells for transplantation
+Shortage of organs, tissues and cells

 Every single person has a role to play in helping others.

-Discover the stories of Anna, Georges, Daniel and Julia:
+Discover Anna, George, Daniel and Julia’s stories:

 The European Day for Organ Donation and Transplantation (EODD) aims to stimulate dialogue and encourage European citizens to say yes to organ, tissue and cell donation.